-All would be well, if only Calvinism had developed an architectural style of its own.
-Just as the Parthenon is boasted of at Athens, the Pantheon at Rome, the Saint Sophia at Byzantium, the Cathedral at Cologne, or the Saint Peter's at the Vatican, so also ought Calvinism to be able to exhibit an impressive structure, embodying all the fulness of its ideal.
+All would be well, if only Calvinism had developed an art-style of its own.
+Just as the Parthenon is boasted of at Athens, the Pantheon at Rome, the Saint Sophia at Byzantinm, the Cathedral at Cologne, or the Saint Peter's at the Vatican, so also ought Calvinism to be able to exhibit an impressive structure, embodying all the fulness of its ideal.
 And that it did not do this is considered sufficient proof of its artistic poverty.
-Of course Calvinism is understood as having tried to ascend to the same artistic luxury, but is censured as having proved unable to accomplish it; its barren inflexibility being the obstacle that prevented every higher aesthetical development.
-And when the humanist boasts of the classic art of old Hellas, the Greek Church of the Byzantian, and Rome of its Gotic Cathedral, then Calvinism is looked upon as standing perplexed by the painful charge of having lessened the fulness of human life.
-Now in opposition to this thoroughly unfair accusation, I maintain, that for the very reason of its higher principle Calvinism was not allowed to develop such an architectural style of its own.
+Of course Calvinism is understood as having tried to ascend to the same artistic luxury, but is censured as having proved unable to accomplish it: its barren inflexibility being the obstacle that prevented every higher aesthetical development.
+And when the humanist boasts of the classic art of old Hellas, the Greek Church of the Byzantian, and Rome of its Gothic style, then Calvinism is looked upon as standing confused in their presence, perplexed by the painful charge of having lessened the fulness of human life.
+Now in opposition to this thoroughly unfair accusation, I maintain, that for the very reason of its higher principle Calvinism was not permitted to develop such an art-style of its own.
 I was bound in this connection to put architecture to the front, because both in classic and in so-called Christian art the absolute and all-embracing production of art was exhibited in architecture, all the other departments of art finally adapting themselves to the temple, church, mosque or pagoda.
-Scarcely a single art-style can be mentioned which dit not arise from the centre of divine worship and which dit not seek the realization of its ideals in the sumptuous structure for that worship.
+Scarcely a single artstyle can be mentioned which did not arise from the centre of divine worship and which did not seek the realization of its ideals in the sumptuous structure for that worship.
 This was the thriving of an impulse which in itself was noble.
 Art derived her richest motives from Religion.
 The religious passion was the gold-mine, which financially rendered her boldest conceptions possible.
 For the realisation of her conceptions in this holy domain she found not only the narrow circle of artlovers, but also the whole nation at her feet.
 Divine worship furnished the tie that united the separated arts.
 And what tells more still, by this connexion with the Eternal, art received its inner unity and its ideal consecration.
 And this explains the fact that, whatever the palace and the stage may have done for the development of art, it was always the sanctuary by which it was impressed with the stamp of a special character and to which it was indebted for a creative style.
 Art-style and the style of worship coincided.
-Now of course, if this wedding of art-inspired worship, with worship-inspired art be no intermediate stage, but the highest end to be obtained, then it must frankly be confessed that Calvinism cannot but plead guilty.
-If, however, it can be shown that this alliance of religion and art represents a lower stage of religious, and in general of human development, then it is plain, that in this very want of a special architectural style, Calvinism finds an even higher recommendation.
-Being fully convinced that this in the case, I proceed to account for this conviction.
+Now of course, if this wedding of art-inspired worship, with worship-inspired art be no intermediate stage, but the real and the highest end to be obtained, then it must frankly be confessed that Calvinism cannot but plead guilty.
+If, however, on the other hand, it can be shown that this alliance of religion and art represents a lower stage of religious, and in general of human development, then it is plain, that in this very want of a special artstyle, Calvinism finds an even higher recommendation.
+Being fully convinced in my own mind that this is the case, I proceed to account for my conviction.